Ikurira/Template/README.md

 # Information Dashboard App
+Purpose

-A simple Dashboard UI using React, JavaScript and TailwindCSS to view information of various types.
+A simple Dashboard UI using React, JavaScript and TailwindCSS

+The primary purpose of this application is to view information of various types:

 - 🔍 Search for information